Top 10 Virtual Assistant Tools (Free + Paid)

 Try TimeCamp free here.

-If you want to find clients and grow your network, LinkedIn is the best free marketing platform for Virtual Assistants looking to build a professional presence online.
-I’m a big fan of LinkedIn as a free way to market your Virtual Assistant business.
-It’s where business owners, decision-makers and potential clients spend their time and where the budgets often are.
+If you want to get clients online and grow your network, LinkedIn for Virtual Assistants is one of the best free marketing strategies you can use.
+It’s the platform where business owners, decision-makers and potential clients spend their time and it’s often where the budgets are.
+That makes virtual assistant LinkedIn marketing a smart and cost-effective way to build your business.

 Yes, there’s a learning curve.
-Posting can feel daunting at first and you might get caught up in checking impressions, likes and comments, but the key is consistency.
+Posting can feel daunting at first and it’s easy to get caught up in impressions, likes and comments, but consistency is key.
 The more you post, the more visible you become and the easier it gets.

 Pros